SunilBoopalan/SDCNL/README.md

 ## Citation

-If you found my code useful. please help me to make it better
+If you found my code useful, please help me to make it better.